Alaska Municipal League

 • Represent the unified voice of Alaska’s local governments to successfully influence state and federal decision making.

-• Build consensus and partnerships to address Alaska’s Challenges, and
+• Build consensus and partnerships to address Alaska’s challenges.

 • Provide training and joint services to strengthen Alaska’s local governments.